This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- Place coconut milk in a blender first and then add in the sweet potato puree, spices, vanilla, maple syrup, and bananas.
+- Place coconut milk in a blender first.
+Add the sweet potato puree (or sweet potato flesh), cinnamon, nutmeg, ginger, vanilla, maple syrup, and bananas.
 Blend until smooth.

-- Top with chopped walnuts and additional maple syrup if desired.
+- Top with chopped walnuts and additional maple syrup if desired and serve immediately.

 Notes